aio-libs/aiohttp/docs/web.rst

    Application is a synonym for web-server.

+   The class inherited from :class:`dict`, so you can use it as registry for arbitrary properies.

    To get fully working example you have to make *application*, register supported url in *router* and create *server socket* with :meth:`make_handler` as *protocol factory*.